-"The truth is, I love to nurture talent and use it to facilitate dreams and transform the lives of others"
+"The truth is, I'm so blessed to nurture gifts and use them to facilitate dreams and transform the lives of my amazing clients every day."

 "I'm Janel Bailey Keen"

 Photo credit Echard Wheeler Photography

 Executive Director, Principal Event Designer, Certified Floral Designer, Artist, Visionary, Instructor, Hopeless Romantic, Friend, Wife, Mother, Great Hugger, Foodie, and Creative Spirit.